Tavares (group): History

 Many of their hits, however, underplayed their R&B background and gave the group the image of being a disco act.
 This perception was reinforced by their appearance on the soundtrack to the film Saturday Night Fever in 1977.
 Tavares recorded the Bee Gees song "More Than a Woman", and their version reached the Pop Top 40 that year.
 The soundtrack became one of the most successful in history, giving Tavares their only Grammy Award.

 Later albums, such as Madam Butterfly and Supercharged, strayed from the disco format and were less successful on the pop chart (although they continued to have Top 10 R&B hits such as "Never Had a Love Like This Before", and the popular sociopolitical "Bad Times", written by British singer-songwriter Gerard McMahon).
-At the start of the 1980s, Tavares left Capitol Records, signing with RCA.
+At the start of the 1980s, Tavares left Capitol Records, signing with RCA Records.
 They had one last major hit, the ballad "A Penny for Your Thoughts", for which they were nominated for a Grammy in 1982; their last major release was Words and Music in 1983.

 In 1984, Ralph stepped down from the group.
 Pooch took over as the non-commissioned business/booking agent for Tavares from 1984 to 2014.
 Tiny left in the mid-1990s to pursue his solo career, while the other three brothers continued to tour.
 Tiny rejoined the group in 2009.
 Musician Feliciano "Flash" Vierra Tavares, the family patriarch and father of all members of Tavares, died in 2008.

 Chubby Tavares released his first solo album, Jealousy, on July 17, 2012, a few months after Tavares, the Four Tops (who recorded the original version of "Remember What I Told You to Forget"), and The Temptations toured the UK together.
 Preceding the album, a digital-only single was released called "It's Christmas".
 On December 17, it reached No. 5 on Amazon's Acid Jazz chart.
 Both the album and the single were produced by Carla Olson, and the album was released by "Fuel Records"/Universal Records.

 In 2013, the brothers were honored with "Lifetime Achievement Awards" by The National R&B Music Society Black Tie Gala, in Atlantic City, New Jersey.
 All six brothers attended and performed on stage together for the first time in 37 years.

 In 2014, Pooch suffered a stroke and the business/booking for Tavares was turned over to Oriola Mngmt LLC.
-He has regained his health and opted for retirement.
+He regained his health and opted for retirement.

-They were inducted into the Rhode Island Music Hall of Fame in 2014.

 Ralph Tavares died on December 8, 2021, two days before his 80th birthday.
+Pooch Tavares died in April 2024, at the age of 81.